What is Myopia (Nearsightedness)?

 Phakic Intraocular Lens Implant

-- Orthokeratology (ortho-k).
+Orthokeratology involves wearing hard, gas-permeable contact lenses for several hours or overnight.
 Multiple studies suggest that using these overnight lenses slow down the progression of myopia, versus wearing eyeglasses alone.

 The lenses temporarily reshape your corneas while you sleep.
 After removing the contacts, you can see reasonably well without glasses.
 Your corneas will resume their original shape after a day or two, so you will need to use the lenses regularly.

 Multifocal Contact Lenses